ndless-nspire/Ndless/README.md

 Uninstalling
 ------

-To uninstall Ndless, simply run the `ndless_resources.tns` file and select "`Yes`", after which, the device will reboot with Ndless uninstalled
+To uninstall Ndless, simply run the `ndless_resources.tns` file and select "Yes", after which the device will reboot.

 Development team
 ================